-By law, landlords in NYC are required to provide window safety bars for any household that has a child aged under ten.
+By law, landlords in NYC required to provide window safety bars for any household that has a child aged under ten.
 That includes even first-floor apartments.
-When inspecting an apartment, whether through a private showing or open house, note the condition of the window guards to see if they’re fitted properly.
+When inspecting a residence, whether through a private showing or open house, note the condition of the window guards to see if fitted correctly.
 Also, if there’s a balcony, check that it’s stable and secure.
 If you’re unsure of anything, ask the listing agent.

 Knowing that the building houses other families with young children can be a source of encouragement.
 It doesn’t just give you a neighbor you can bond with but also a playmate for your child.
 Not to mention a potential babysitter when the need arises.

 Despite their small size, kids can cause quite a ruckus.
-If you don’t want to constantly receive noise complaints from neighbor’s test how thick the walls and floors are.
-Or better yet, ask for a ground floor apartment.
+If you don’t want to receive noise complaints from neighbor’s test continually, how thick the walls and floors are, or better yet, ask for a ground floor apartment.

 What are your long-term plans?
 If you’re buying, then you should already be expecting to stay a minimum of five years.
-As such your chosen apartment should meet your changing needs over those coming years.
-Your six-month-old daughter might not require much space now but soon enough she’ll need her own room.
+As such, your chosen apartment should meet your changing needs over those coming years.
+Your six-month-old daughter might not require much space now, but soon enough, she’ll need her room.
 Then there’s all the space you’ll need for storing all the stuff that parenthood causes you to build up.
 Try to think as far ahead as you can and plan for a changing future.